-Messenger Marketing: How To Use Chatbots To Grow Your Audience
+Messenger Marketing: How To Use Chatbots To Grow Your Audience in 2023

-One piece of tech that is promising to accelerate this process is the chatbot.
+One piece of technology that is promising to accelerate this process is the chatbot.
 According to recent data, almost 60% of all millennials and Gen Xers in the US alone have interacted with chatbots in some capacity, and this number will likely increase in the future.
 The kicker here is that chatbots often use services such as Facebook Messenger for communicating with consumers.
 Hence, the more you know about instant messaging services and chatbots, the better equipped you will be to use them together for marketing purposes.

 To find out more about this topic, take a look at the overview we have prepared in the rest of this article.